-This code facilitates the location, design and construction of uses, development projects, and building sites within the zone, which provide safety consistent with the natural limitations and the need for protection of the environment.
+This code facilitates the location, design, use, and construction of development projects and building sites within the zone.
+Design and location will provide safety consistent with the natural limitations and the need for protection of the environment.

 10-9B-6: PERMITTED AND CONDITIONAL USES: